Interpoler/Sports-Balls-Identifier/README.md

 This is a showcase of my project classifying a baseball https://imgur.com/a/v5GqdQb

+## Potential Use of My Project
+I can integrate my image recognizer on sports balls to a camera used for sports ball sorting.
+This can help speed up the sorting of balls in recreational centers also streamlining equipment management.
+This optimizes the efficiency of the sports center.

 ## The Algorithm
 Image classification works by loading a pre-trained deep learning model, preprocessing the input image, and passing it through the model.
 The model computes probabilities for each class label, and post-processing selects the highest probability label as the prediction.
 I have a dataset consisting of 6000 photos of the 12 types of balls for training, I trained my model for 34 epochs so that my jetson can accurately differentiate between the 12 types of balls.